Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 The humid air will help to dissolve the salt deposits.

-Finally, you can mist the plant with distilled water and wipe the leaves with a soft cloth.
+Finally, mist the plant with distilled water and wipe the leaves with a soft cloth.

-This will remove the salt and also increase the humidity around the plant, which can be beneficial for some plants.
+This will remove the salt and increase the humidity around the plant, benefiting some plants.

-The best way to prevent salt deposits is to use distilled water for watering your plants.
+The best way to prevent salt deposits is to use distilled water for watering your houseplants.

 This will remove the minerals from the water before they can build up on your plants.